 Marketing, Manufacturing, Packaging and Labeling, Advertising

 Key info on marketing, manufacturing, packaging and labeling and advertising in Ukrainian pharma.
-Prepared in association with Sayenko Kharenko, a leading law firm in Ukraine, this is an extract from The Pharma Legal Handbook: Ukraine, available to purchase here for USD 99.
+Prepared in association with Sayenko Kharenko, a leading law firm in Ukraine, this is an extract from The Pharma Legal Handbook: Ukraine, available to purchase here for GBP 99.